Question & Answer

 • Multi-engine Rating: In these courses, students learn to fly an aircraft that has two engines.
 Earning this rating allows students to fly multi-engine aircraft, making them more marketable.
 It is also a necessary step toward being qualified to fly for passenger airlines.

-• Certified Flight Instructor: These courses prepare students to be a certified flight instructor (CFI).
-This certificate allows one to teach other people to fly.
-Working as a CFI allows students to quickly gain additional flight hours that are needed to qualify for some corporate jobs and for an airline transport pilot (ATP) certificate.
-Coe students can earn their CFI and log flight hours while training other students, reducing the costs of accumulating additional flight hours.
+• Flight Instructor: These courses prepare students to work as a flight instructor, teaching other people to fly.
+Working as a flight instructor allows students to quickly gain additional flight hours that are needed to qualify for some corporate jobs and for an airline transport pilot (ATP) certificate.
+With a flight instructor certificate, you can log flight hours while training others, reducing the costs of accumulating additional flight hours.
 See below for more information.

 Do students fly in the first term at Coe?